Customized to meet digital industry requirements

 Siemens’ industrial communication relies on Industrial Ethernet and comprises everything that you need to realize highly efficient industrial networks and bus systems: powerful, future-proof network components for reliable use in harsh industrial environments, a cabling system for high-speed assembly on site, a high degree of redundancy for failure safety, and an alarm concept for continuous monitoring of network components, plus communication on the field level and flexible vertical integration all the way to the cloud – in short, a complete offering for implementing convergent OT/IT networks.

-Fit for digitalization – from OT to ITThe greatest challenges in industrial automation have to do with smooth and efficient digitalization so that it’s possible to optimize plant performance by taking full advantage of the benefits of edge and cloud-based applications.
-Whereas OT and IT have traditionally been developed and operated independently of one another, they’re now increasingly converging.
-Today, the task is to interconnect the field and control levels all the way to the cloud while benefiting from the strengths of existing solutions and creating new synergies.
-Siemens makes this possible by combining two proven standards: PROFINET for speed and reliability and OPC UA for flexibility and data semantics.
+Fit for digitalization – from OT to ITThe greatest challenges to the use of edge- and cloud-based applications in industrial automation – for optimizing plant performance, for example – have to do with efficient digitalization.
+At the same time OT and IT, which have traditionally been developed and operated independently of one another, are converging.
+It’s crucial to retain the strengths of existing solutions while creating new synergies.
+Siemens is making this possible by combining two proven standards: PROFINET and OPC UA.

 PROFINET and OPC UA.
 Two standards.
 One network.